simonborer/db-course-2019/content/posts/the-3rd-week.md

   <div class="grid-x">
     <div class="cell large-10 large-offset-1">
       <h2 class="h2">Schema</h2>
-      <p>Wouldn't it be nice if you could spend all day writing out your <code>JOIN</code>s without having to always look up which table has which columns by clicking on them individually in SQLDeveloper?
+      <p>Wouldn't it be nice if you could spend all day writing out your <code>JOIN</code>s without having to always look up which table has which columns by clicking on them individually in DBeaver?
 And wouldn't it be even better if you had some way of quickly visualizing the relationships between between tables?</p>
     </div>
   </div>
 </section>